plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 ## Open The Path Wider

-True to the *Bodhisattva* Vow, Thay has always encouraged us to open the path wider.
+True to the Bodhisattva Vow, Thay has always encouraged us to open the path wider.
 Sometimes, this calls for us to stretch beyond our present comforts, challenges, and concerns in order that our sangha may grow, our embrace widen.
 Many times, Thay has challenged our hearts to expand in order to merge with his larger vision.

 In May 2007, our small sangha at Green Mountain Dharma Center and Maple Forest Monastery finally closed its doors in Vermont.
-That summer, after many months of preparation and packing, we made the decisive move to our new home in upstate New York: Blue Cliff Monastery. a group of ants re-coalescing after a disturbance to its nest, we began the slow, somewhat disorganized work of converting the former summer hotel-and-resort into an all-year-round monastery.
+That summer, after many months of preparation and packing, we made the decisive move to our new home in upstate New York: Blue Cliff Monastery.
+A group of ants re-coalescing after a disturbance to its nest, we began the slow, somewhat disorganized work of converting the former summer hotel-and-resort into an all-year-round monastery.

 By the beginning of autumn, we had made some progress, but it didn’t seem like much.
 Our small sangha felt like a little choo-choo train chugging uphill.
 Trying to be realistic, we petitioned Thay to hold off on hosting our first big retreat in the coming season.
 Our reasons were many: It was too soon, we had not yet transformed into a monastery, we were not yet prepared to receive retreatants… Thay’s reply: *The sangha can do it.* We had more reasons: The main buildings were still in need of renovation.
 We hadn’t even built a meditation hall yet… Thay’s response: *Not an obstacle.* Thay called upon our sangha spirit, and told us to rent a huge tent in place of our non-existent hall.